3 Nanoscale: modeling molecular motors

 In Section 3.4.3, we presented a hybrid chemical-mechanical framework of the actin-myosin interaction.
 As mentioned in Section 3.2, there exists a category of models where the dynamics of the molecular motor is represented as a Langevin-type drift-diffusion process with a colored noise.
 The prototypical example of this class of models was proposed by Magnasco (1993), see Equation 3.3.

-The principle of this type of model is illustrated in Figure 3.14.
+In Figure 3.15 we present an extension of the Magnasco (1993) model that includes the power stroke mechanism.
 The molecular motor is parametrized by the position of the head \(X_{t}\) and the position of the tip of the lever arm \(Y_{t}\).
 Both variables are endowed with Langevin stochastic dynamics.
-The associated potential includes (see Figure 3.15)
+The associated potential includes (see Figure 3.16)

-An interesting characteristic of this family of model involving a control parameter is that directionality can be achieved even if all the potentials are symetric, like shown in Figure 3.15.
-More refined version of the coupling \(d\) can incorporate memory effect which can, according to the preliminary results of Sheshka and Truskinovsky (2014), augment the mechanical performance of the motor, see Figure 3.16.
+An interesting characteristic of this family of model involving a control parameter is that directionality can be achieved even if all the potentials are symetric, like shown in Figure 3.16.
+More refined version of the coupling \(d\) can incorporate memory effect which can, according to the preliminary results of Sheshka and Truskinovsky (2014), augments the mechanical performance of the motor, see Figure 3.17.

 3.6 Other project: nano diffusion in the bone tissue